John Crane: Asbestos Products and Lawsuits

 Workers who may have been exposed to John Crane asbestos include the following:

-Most of John Crane’s victims were exposed to asbestos while in the line of duty.
+Most of John Crane’s victims were exposed to asbestos on the job.
 In some cases, workers may have taken asbestos home on their clothing and exposed family members.

 John Crane has not set up a trust fund.
 An asbestos trust fund is established when a company files for bankruptcy under Chapter 11.
 John Crane has remained solvent and continues to sell similar products.
 Today, these products are asbestos-free.